-This is how it works when you use Vowel — the shared notepad means everyone can take notes, assign action items, and prioritize what’s important together, in real time.
+This is how it works when you use Vowel — the shared notepad means everyone can take notes, ask questions, assign action items, and prioritize what’s important together, in real time.
 Every time a note is recorded, it’s time-stamped, making it easy to jump to a certain point in the transcript or recording afterward.

 You can take notes during a Google Meet, but it’s going to happen outside the meeting interface in a pre-populated Google doc.
 All attendees will need to have this open during a meeting or you’ll need to share your screen.
 And you'll need to save the notes to a central repository that everyone has access to (or remind them they have access to).